Pohang Gyeongsangbuk Do, South Korea Travel Guide

 Access to attractions may vary.
 Always check official websites for the most current information.

-Pohang also contains one-of-a-kind museums and cultural venues that highlight specific aspects of its personality and artistry.
+Pohang also has special museums and cultural venues that feature specific aspects of its personality and artistry.

 Features contemporary art, with a particular emphasis on steel as a medium or exploring industrial themes.
 Showcases steel's versatility beyond industrial use.

-Located near Homigot, this gallery is devoted to the history and science of lighthouses.
+Located near Homigot, this museum is focused on the history and science of lighthouses.
 It houses models, historical equipment, and showcases detailing maritime navigation.

 The city's main venue for cultural performances.
 It hosts concerts, theatrical productions, dance performances, and art exhibitions throughout the year.
 Consult their schedule.